barclayd/Slack-Clone/README.md

 - [x] Advanced user login and sign up with refresh token - handled and verified through muiddleware and afterware
 - [x] Create Teams
 - [x] Add new channels
+- [x] Add new members to teams
 - [x] Drag and drop files for upload
-- [ ] Instant messaging with the use of GraphQL subscriptions as an implementation of web sockets
+- [x] Instant messaging with the use of GraphQL subscriptions as an implementation of web sockets
+- [x] Fully authenticated

 ### How to Run